 Mid Layer (Optional):

 Mid layers are worn on top of your base layers and underneath the ski jacket.
 Sometimes, this layer can be optional, depending on how cold your ski destination is.
 When we traveled to Breckenridge in November, the high temperatures ranged between 40-50 degrees Fahrenheit.
 For colder temperatures with heavier snowfall, a mid layer is more essential.

 Similar to base layers, mid layers should have a balance of good wicking, insulation, and breathability.
 These layers tend to be fleeces or light jackets/vests.
 For my mid layer, I wore an LL Bean Fleece jacket.
 A similar jacket can be found on Amazon HERE.

-Other Accessories for Black Ski Weekend:
+Other Accessories to Pack for Black Ski Weekend:

 When it comes to snow goggles, you don't necessarily have to be picky about what brand or which type to buy...especially if it's your first time skiing.
 The important thing is to just own a pair!
 Snow and ice reflects UV light, so if you're exposed to snow and ice for long periods of time without proper eye protection, it can cause damage to your corneas, more commonly known as snow blindness.
 So get a pair of snow goggles!

 When choosing goggles, it is important to consider several factors, including lens type, lens color, and fit.
 Lens type is one of the most important considerations when choosing goggles for skiing.
 There are two main types of lenses available: cylindrical and spherical.
 Cylindrical lenses are flat and offer less peripheral vision, while spherical lenses are curved and offer a wider field of vision.
 Spherical lenses are typically more expensive, but they provide better visibility and are more comfortable to wear.